Director, Talent Ready

-Cynthia began working with ESG in 2018 to lead the Greater Washington Pathways Initiative.
+Cynthia began working with ESG in 2018 to lead the Talent Ready Initiative in the National Capital region.
 For more than 20 years Cynthia has steered policy and strategy development on issues related to student success, college and career readiness, career pathways and regional workforce needs, and systems thinking about economic mobility challenges.

 Previously Cynthia was the sole Program Officer at the John M. Belk Endowment where she managed $30 million in grant partnerships designed to increase college success.
 Prior to that, she served as Associate Vice President for Policy Research & Special Projects at the North Carolina Community College System Office, leading comprehensive developmental education redesign across 58 community colleges and serving as a state policy lead for the Bill and Melinda Gates Foundation-supported Completion by Design initiative.
 Cynthia has also been an independent consultant working for clients such as MDC, Inc., Jobs for the Future, and HCM Strategists.